Trip.com Group: Remote work

 The company is a proponent of scientific management.
 After a 2012 randomized control trial using 242 employees and sponsored by professors at Stanford University and Peking University found that employees randomly assigned to remote work for 9 months increased their output by 13.5% versus the office-based control group, and their turnover rates fell by almost 50%, the company allowed remote work company-wide.

+In 2021, Trip.com Group conducted another large-scale work-from-home experiment, this time comparing a hybrid schedule to full in-office work.
+Approximately 1,600 China-based employees were randomly assigned either to work in the office five days a week or to work on-site only three days per week (with remote work on other days) for a six-month trial.
+The experiment found no significant differences in employee productivity or promotions between the two groups, and the hybrid-work group actually showed a slight productivity increase along with about 35% lower attrition compared to the office-only group.
+After two years of follow-up, company management – initially skeptical – became supportive of implementing hybrid work permanently, citing improved employee satisfaction and substantial savings from the reduced staff turnover.